franklw/accenture-tech-test/README.md

 ![Diagram of cache block](./doc/demo.gif)

 - **UX and Perceived Performance**
-    - Make this card grid user interface conform to user's mental model and visceral reaction, by using proper animation and indicator.
+    - Make this card grid user interface conform to user's mental model and visceral reaction, by using proper animation and indicator.
     - Take perceived performance in count, by giving instant feedback and gradual progression.

 - **Data Cache**